Contact@Microchemlab.com | (512) 310-8378

 - Some pigmented materials may be harder to judge than others.

-Microchem Laboratory is the leading laboratory for the testing of antibacterial, antifungal, and anti-algal surfaces and coatings.
+Microchem Laboratory is the leading laboratory for the testing of antibacterial and antifungal surfaces and coatings.
+Algae testing is currently not run by Microchem, this page is for information purposes only.